LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 1. must
 2. must_not
 3. should
-4. filter.
+4. filter

 You can mix and match any of these clauses to get the relevant search results you want.

 In our use case, we have two queries:

-1. A query that retrieves all documents from the entertainment category.
+1. A query that retrieves documents from the entertainment category
-2. A query that retrieves documents that were published on "2018-04-12".
+2. A query that retrieves documents that were published on "2018-04-12"

-Since articles could be filtered into yes or no category( from "ENTERTAINMENT" category? - **yes** or no,  published on 2018-04-12? **yes** or no), we use the filter clause and include two match queries within it:
+Since the news headlines could be filtered into yes or no category( from "ENTERTAINMENT" category? - **yes** or no,  published on 2018-04-12? **yes** or no), we use the filter clause and include two match queries within it:

 ```
 GET news_headlines/_search